Calm Lake And Mountains

 What Is Anxiety?

 Anxiety is what we might feel when we experience the fear emotion.
 It might be a feeling of impending doom, feeling worried, tense or panicky.
-It is caused by symapthetic arousal of the autonomic nervous system.
+It is caused by sympathetic arousal of the autonomic nervous system.
 This is more commonly known as fight or flight - stress response.
 When this response is triggered under genuinely stressful circumstances it is normal.
 It is designed to protect us and is a normal part of functioning.
 Perhaps you can recall being a small child having to take your first exam and feeling anxious?

 When Does Anxiety Become A Mental Health Problem?